International Entrepreneurship & Development

 There is no need for you to arrange your own challenge-based learning project.
 The organisation team of the minor will do that for you.
 Each year we provide a list of twenty projects for which you can indicate your preferences.
 The minor coordination team will endeavour to place you in one of your top five choices.
 If you have a suggestion for a new internship project, you can discuss this with the minor coordinator.

 The project destinations can vary each year so it is impossible to pin down where the projects will exactly take place.
-In general, most projects are located in Sub-Saharan African countries and a few in Asian countries such as India, Nepal.
-Also we have less than a handful of projects going on in Colombia, Surinam and Ecuador.
+In general, most projects are located in Sub-Saharan African countries, South America and a few in Asian countries.

 For each of the projects, entrepreneurship and development are key.
 Some projects focus on technology-based entrepreneurship hence require some technological fieldwork.
 To get an impression of what has been done last year you can ask the minor coordinator for an overview or check out the student presentations from previous editions here,

 Once selected to participate in this minor programme in May/June, you will be informed about all the projects offered.
 From the list of around twenty projects, you are then asked to rank them based on your interest and technical background.
 Considering all preferences and the anticipated skills required to complete the challenge, the minor coordination team will assign students to interdisciplinary groups of three to five students.
 Occasionally, a group will comprise two students.
 The expected workload is pro-rata to the size of the group.